 Using a gift deed sounds pleasant, but the recipient must report the gift on their tax return.
 This usually ends up costing the recipient extra money they weren’t counting on.

-Transferring the gift investment property in Ohio and Southern California as joint tenants with rights of survivorship might not be all that and a bag of chips.
+Transferring the gift investment property in Ohio and California as joint tenants with rights of survivorship might not be all that and a bag of chips.
 It will save them time and money avoiding the probate process; however, there are adverse tax consequences.
 Your cost basis transfers to the recipient which would cause capital gains tax owed on the property, especially if you have already depreciated the value on your own taxes.